 - Doing nothing that is contrary to God’s will,

 - Entrusting oneself fully to God, and

 Sometimes a sixth condition is added; humility in the face of God.
 These principles are universal in the theistic traditions.

-How are the similarities across religions more profound and illuminating than the differences?
+How are the similarities across religions more profound than the differences?

 Religious differences are myriad—theological, liturgical, institutional, cultural—and they are the putative source of great tension and conflict.
 Yet these differences are dwarfed by deeper and far more profound similarities at the core of all religions.
 Several examples follow:

 - The theistic religions all proclaim that there is one supreme reality, usually called ‘God.’
 Scriptures from the Rig Veda to the Qur’an affirm that God is ultimately one across all ages and traditions.

 - The primary scriptural injunction to human beings is to love and serve this supreme reality, or God.